top of page

 Life works in pairs and patterns of directional cooperation (up-down & left-right).

 We need two eyes working together to perceive depth, distance, and dimension.
 One eye gives a flat picture; two eyes create a truer reality.
 I can check for eye tracking ability.
-Eye tracking can be easily worked on with simple directional-looking exercises, and is an easy solutions for many reading problems in children.
+Eye tracking can be easily worked on with simple directional vision and movement exercises, and is a solution to many reading problems in children.

 We need left and right legs alternating to walk forward.
 If one side stops or isn't cooperating well, movement halts or becomes difficult.
 With a brain injury or stroke, one side of the body may be lacking in ability and would benefit from Bilateral Integration exercises.